aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 Running example
 ^^^^^^^^^^^^^^^

-In the remainder we will use a running example that contains:
+In this conversion step we will use a running example that contains:

 #.
 One dimensional sets :math:`S, T, U`, with indexes respectively :math:`i, j, k`.